alexander-daniel/write-me/README.md

 readme-factory > README.md
 ```

-README.md will be auto populated based on your package.json.
+`README.md` will be auto populated based on your package.json.
 It's really just to speed the tedious process up.
 Nothing magical!

-Right now, it passes over:
+Right now, it only handles:
 - Package name
 - Package license
 - Package description